ApolloTang/mynote--misc/contents/dev-1/python/python--package-manager/pipenv/introducing-pipenv-to-a-js-developer.md

 $ pipenv --rm
 ```

-Then reinstall again with `pipenv install` to regenerate the `.env/` folder:
+Then reinstall again with `pipenv install` to regenerate the `.venv/` folder:

-## Don't check in the .venv/ folder into your git repo
+## Do not add  .venv/ folder to your git repo

-Since the `.venv/` folder can be recreated by `pipenv install`, there is no need to check it into git repo.
+Since the `.venv/` folder can be recreated by `pipenv install`, it is unnecessary add it to git repo.
 In fact, when you created your pipenv project, a `.gitignore` is created automatically in the `.venv/` folder:

 ```
 $ cat ./.venv/.gitignore